adrianjhpc/cirrus-website/status/index.md

 ---

 ## Known Issues
-The disk usage reporting is currently not work within the SAFE.
-We are looking to resolve the issue with the uploading of the data from Cirrus.
-In the meantime, please check your disk usage on Cirrus or contact the Service Desk if you require assistance.
+No known Issues.

 ### Current Issues

-A file system controller is currently experiencing very high load, so users may experience slow file system response.
-Our systems team are working with the vendor to resolve the issue.
+No Current Issues.

 ### Recent Issues

-There was a planned maintenance outage from 09:00-15:30 on Wednesday 7th April 2021.
-The maintenance session was concluded successfully, and Cirrus is back in service.
+Thursday 20th May
+A file system controller was experiencing very high load, so users may have experienced slow file system response.
+Our systems team worked with the vendor and believe the issue is now resolved.

+Wednesday 12th May
+The disk usage reporting is now working within the SAFE.
+Data is being uploaded from Cirrus.

 ## Service Calendar and Maintenance